Iterative regularization in classification via hinge loss diagonal descent: Introduction

 In this paper, we focus on iterative regularization in the context of classification, perhaps the most classical among machine learning problems \cite{cortes1995support,steinwart2008support,shalev2014understanding}.
-After discussing the differences and similarities between classification and regression, we recall how different iterative regularization schemes for classification can be defined depending on the considered loss function.
+After discussing the differences and similarities between classification and classical linear inverse problems, we recall how different iterative regularization schemes for classification can be defined depending on the considered loss function.
 Then, we focus on the hinge loss used in support vector machines \cite{steinwart2008support}.
 In this case, compared to other loss functions such as the exponential and logistic loss \cite{nacson2018convergence,soudry2018implicitGD,ji2019implicit}, a simple gradient approach does not allow to establish iterative regularization properties.
-Indeed, towards this end, we propose a diagonal approach in the same spirit of \cite{garrigos2018iterative} and its inertial version \cite{calatroni2019accelerated} and prove their regularization properties, including convergence rates.
-The proposed approach compares favorably to analogous results for the logistic loss \cite{nacson2018convergence,soudry2018implicitGD,ji2019implicit,ji2020gradient}, but also with recent similar approaches considering the hinge loss \cite{molitor2020bias}.
-Indeed, we show that linear convergence is possible hence providing substantial improvements over previous studies yielding only sub-linear rates.
-Beyond a regularization perspective, our approach can also be seen as a way to solve the basic separable support vector machines problem introduced in the seminal work \cite{cortes1995support}.
+Indeed, we propose a diagonal approach in the same spirit of \cite{garrigos2018iterative} and its inertial version \cite{calatroni2019accelerated} and prove their regularization properties, including convergence and stability.
+The proposed approach compares favorably to analogous results for the logistic loss \cite{nacson2018convergence,soudry2018implicitGD,ji2019implicit,ji2020gradient}, but also with recent approaches considering the hinge loss \cite{molitor2020bias}.
+Indeed, we show that fast convergence rates are possible, largely improving previous results.
+Further, we prove the first stability results under a suitable classification noise model which is inspired by the deterministic noise classically considered in linear inverse problems.
+We note that in a noiseless setting, our approach can also be seen as a way to solve the basic separable support vector machines problem introduced in the seminal work \cite{cortes1995support}.
 In this view, relevant studies, among the rich literature, can be found for example in \cite{cortes1995support,freund1998large,cristianini2000introduction,chapelle2007training,shalev2011pegasos}.
 Our theoretical results are illustrated via numerical simulations, where we also investigate empirically the stability properties of the proposed methods.